Annapurna Sanctuary

 If you are a beginner and willing to conquer the height of 4130 meters with ease, then take a brief overview of our new blog: Beginner's Guide to Annapurna Base Camp, which provides thoughtful tips to tackle challenges, especially for newbies to the mountains.

-How to be prepared for trekking to Annapurna Base Camp?
+How to be prepared for the trek to Annapurna Base Camp?

-Even though this trek is not so strenous to navigate, it is always best to prepare yourself fully just to make the trip go smoother.
-Especially if you are a beginner, you must take some considerations beforehand so that while making your way 5-6 hours to the next destination stop, you don't feel any kind of challenges during the Annapurna Base Camp Hike.
+Even though this trek is not so strenuous to navigate, it is always best to prepare yourself fully just to make the trip go more smoothly.
+Especially if you are a beginner, you must take some considerations beforehand so that while making your way for 5-6 hours to the next destination stop, you don't feel any kind of challenges during the Annapurna Base Camp Hike.

 Physical Fitness